vecma-ipp/MFW/standalone/uq/README.md

 ### Step 4
 In order to generate samples, we specify the distributions of the uncertain parameters to vary.
-For the current example we read the initial parameters, 'Te_boundary' and 'Te_boundary', read from `ets_coreprof_in.cpo` file and we use Chaospy to create the distributions.
-Afterwards, we define a correspondant Sampler `PCESampler` based on the Polynomial Chaos Expansion and we asocsiate it with the campaign object created in the previous step.
+For the current example we read the initial parameters, 'Te_boundary' and 'Ti_boundary', read from `ets_coreprof_in.cpo` file and we use [Chaospy](https://github.com/jonathf/chaospy) to create the distributions.
+Afterwards, we define a correspondant Sampler `PCESampler` based on the Polynomial Chaos Expansion and we associate it with the campaign object created in the previous step.

 ```python
 vary = {